open-telemetry/opentelemetry-specification/specification/baggage/api.md

 * A `TextMapPropagator` implementing the [W3C Baggage Specification](https://w3c.github.io/baggage).

 Note: The W3C baggage specification does not currently assign semantic meaning to the optional metadata.

 On `extract`, the propagator should store all metadata as a single metadata instance per entry.
 On `inject`, the propagator should append the metadata per the W3C specification format.

+Notes:

+If the propagator is unable to parse the `baggage` header, `extract` MUST return a Context with no baggage entries in it.

+If the `baggage` header is present, but contains no entries, `extract` MUST return a Context with no baggage entries in it.

 ## Conflict Resolution